pixelpawnshop/SAR-Flood-Detection/README.md

 ---

-**Note**: This is a portfolio/demonstration project.
+**Note**: This is a demonstration project.
 For operational flood monitoring, consider additional validation and temporal analysis.